FAQ Directory for Students

 - My program is a Candidate.
 What does that mean?

 Candidacy is the first step toward ACEN Accreditation.
-You may view a list of the nursing programs that currently have Candidacy status on our website at http://www.acenursing.us/candidates/candidacy.asp.
+You may the nursing programs that currently have Candidacy status on our website on Search ACEN Programs page.
 Please note that Candidacy itself is not an accreditation status, and the program must have been granted initial accreditation before students will be recognized as graduates of an accredited nursing program.
 Additionally, Candidate status does not guarantee that a program will achieve initial accreditation.

 A nursing program seeking initial accreditation must first apply for Candidacy, and programs that achieve Candidate status must complete the accreditation process within two years.
 A nursing program may proceed with seeking initial accreditation any time within their Candidacy period.
 The timeline for achieving initial accreditation is specific to each program, and these timelines are determined by the program.

 Once a program has submitted their application for a site visit for initial accreditation, the program will be added to the list of site visits for the corresponding cycle (https://www.acenursing.org/commission-actions/site-visits/).
 Initial accreditation, if granted, is effective to the date of the Candidacy approval.

 If the program does not achieve initial accreditation within the two-year Candidacy period, the program’s Candidacy status will expire.
 However, the program can reapply for Candidacy at any time to restart the accreditation process.

 You may read a more detailed description of the Candidacy process in the ACEN Accreditation Manual – Section I: General Information – 6.
 Accreditation Processes and Procedures – d.
 Candidacy Process (https://www.acenursing.org/acen-accreditation-manual-general-information/#CandidacyProcess).